 ● Age – Older people are at more risk than younger individuals.
 Most cases are diagnosed among people who are between the ages of 60 and 80.

 ● Infection and Viruses – H. Pylori bacteria can trigger stomach cancer as it can cause inflammation and pave way for precancerous changes in the stomach.
-People with the condition are found to have a higher rate of H. Pylori in their stomach.
-In addition, H. Pylori can also lead to stomach lymphoma called MALT (mucosa-associated lymphoid tissue lymphoma), which also increases your risk to stomach cancer.
-Being exposed to Epstein Barr virus also increases your risk of gastric cancer.
+People with the condition are found to have a higher rate of H. Pylori in their stomachs.
+Besides, H. Pylori can also lead to stomach lymphoma called MALT (mucosa-associated lymphoid tissue lymphoma), which also increases your risk of stomach cancer.
+Being exposed to the Epstein Barr virus also increases your risk of gastric cancer.

 ● Diet – A diet high in smoked and processed food, salted meat, and pickled vegetables can increase your chances of having stomach cancer.

 ● Medical conditions – Health problems such as hypertrophic gastropathy, pernicious anemia, inherited cancer syndromes, and common variable immune deficiency can make you more prone to developing stomach cancer.

-● Occupation – If you work in coal, metal, and rubber industries, you are more at risk for stomach cancer.
+● Occupation – If you work in the coal, metal, and rubber industries, you are more at risk for stomach cancer.

 ● Family history – If you have a first-degree relative—a parent, sibling, or child—you have a higher likelihood of being diagnosed with the disease.